 If you plan to drive to Bloomington from Indianapolis airport, take Ameriplex Parkway to South Highway 67, head south until Martinsville, and then take Highway 39 east through Martinsville towards Highway 37/69.
 Highway 37/69 will take you the rest of the way to Bloomington.
 It takes just over an hour to get to Bloomington from Indianapolis airport.

-Parking is available at the conference venue on a daily basis.
+Parking (free if staying at the Biddle Hotel) is available at the conference venue on a daily basis.

 Indiana Memorial Union Biddle Hotel and Conference Center